Welcome | Key Benefits | Content Details | What To Expect | Global Support

 Black Studies Center is migrating to the ProQuest Platform!

-ProQuest is pleased to inform you that Black Studies Center will be moving from its legacy Chadwyck-Healey interface, to the powerful, newly-enhanced ProQuest Platform, starting in April 14, 2021!
+ProQuest is pleased to inform you that Black Studies Center is now live on the ProQuest Platform!
+(NOTE: the product is in dual access, so it is live on both the Chadwyck-Healey legacy instance and on the ProQuest Platform).
 With its clean interface and responsive design, the ProQuest platform delivers a modern research experience that guides users’ discovery, access and management of rich, diverse content sources.
 As a result, Black Studies Center will be more discoverable as users will be able to cross-search its content along with scholarly journals, news, historical documents and other relevant sources.

 Notify Me: Want to stay up to date?
 Sign up for updates by clicking "Notify Me".

-Dual access will start on April 14, 2021 and is expected to last through the end of August 2021!
-The new url for the ProQuest Platform instance will be https://www.proquest.com/bsc.
-Please note that this new URL will not work until dual access begins on April 14!
+Dual access started on April 14, 2021 and is expected to last through the end of August 2021!
+The new url for the ProQuest Platform instance is https://www.proquest.com/bsc.

 March 2021 Updates

 Below are some screenshots to help start to become familiar with the new Black Studies Center on the ProQuest Platform.